Excel Group (Table of Contents)

 Uses of Group in Excel

-- The user needs to make sure whenever they are going to use a group; there should be a column header, a summary row, or subtotal; if it is not there, then we can create it with the help of the subtotal button, which is available in the same toolbar of group button.
+- The user needs to make sure whenever they are going to use a group; there should be a column header, a summary row, or a subtotal; if it is not there, then we can create it with the help of the subtotal button, which is available in the same toolbar of group button.

 Things to Remember

-- Removing the group will not delete any data in excel.
+- Removing the group will not delete any data in Excel.

 - Once the user ungroups or groups, he can reverse by Undo button (Ctr+Z).